 High Debt-to-income Ratio

-If you’re DTI ratio is too high and you need to reduce it to qualify.
+If your DTI ratio is too high and you need to reduce it to qualify.
 You should look at your open accounts you make payments on to see if you can reduce the payments or pay off and close the account.
-You can contact your creditors and see if they will work with you to get you a lower payment.
+You can contact your creditors and see if they will work with you to lower payment.

-For credit cards this may be done by asking for a lower interest rate, or doing a balance transfer to a 0% interest card.
+This may be done by asking for a lower interest rate or doing a balance transfer to a 0% interest card for credit cards.
 You can also refinance car loans, personal loans, and student debt.

 Credit is the #1 reason a mortgage gets denied.
-Whether the credit score is too low, or there are lots of late payments or collection accounts credit is a huge roadblock to homeownership.
+Whether the credit score is too low or there are any late payments or collection accounts, credit is a huge roadblock to homeownership.

 Ask your loan officer exactly what on your credit is holding you back from getting approved.
 If it’s because your credit score is too low, here is what you need to do.